fivdi/onoff/README.md

 Create a simple program for exporting GPIOs and execute this program with superuser privileges.
-In addition to exporting the GPIOs, this program will automatically change the access permissions for the GPIOs value file giving all users read and write access.
+In addition to exporting the GPIOs, this program will automatically change the access permissions for the GPIO value files giving all users read and write access.

 ```js